 Care should be given in linking to commercial sites in order to avoid promoting any particular companies or their products.

-Present Tense will send authors an email confirmation within 48 to 72 hours of receiving submissions.
-Our editors will then pass non-identifiable copies to two referees for double-blind peer review.
+Present Tense will send authors an email confirmation within one week of receiving submissions.
+Our editors will then pass non-identifiable copies to two reviewers for double-blind peer review.
 Whenever possible, these referees will be assigned to review texts based on their areas of scholarly expertise.
-Referees strive to provide feedback to the Editor within 2-3 weeks in order to facilitate timely publication.
+Reviewers strive to provide feedback to the Editor within 2-3 months in order to facilitate timely publication.
 Should the first two reviews disagree, the Editor may send the manuscript to a third referee for additional evaluation.
 Upon receiving feedback from all reviewers, the Editor will make a final decision and authors will be notified via email of their acceptance or rejection.
 The Editor may also email authors to suggest additional revision and encourage future resubmission.

-Once a submission has been accepted, it will be posted to the online journal immediately.
+Once a submission has been accepted, it will be posted to the online journal within 2-3 weeks.
 This practice allows us to further expedite the publication process because authors need not wait for their works to appear in a scheduled upcoming issue.
-The total length of the review process, from submission to online publication, should be approximately three months.

 Once an issue’s worth of submissions have been accepted and published, Present Tense will announce the new issue.
 Before an issue is announced, the editors may